Keeper (password manager): Reporting and lawsuit

 Dan Goodin of Ars Technica appears to have been the first to report about the vulnerability in the press.
 Days later, the company that makes Keeper sued Goodin and Ars Technica, claiming their article was defamatory and misleading.
 A number of security experts decried the lawsuit as "bullying" or "ridiculous" and said that "the lawsuit will cause more damage to the company than the article" did.
 The lawsuit and Ars Technica's anti-SLAPP response lawsuit were dismissed on March 30, 2018, and Ars Technica added further clarifications to their article.

 Following the lawsuit, Keeper launched a public vulnerability disclosure program in partnership with Bugcrowd.

+2024 Evaluation of Password Checkup Tools

+A 2024 study by Hutchinson et al. examined the “password checkup” features of 14 password managers, including Keeper, using weak, breached, and randomly generated passwords.
+The authors found that the evaluated products reported weak and compromised passwords inconsistently and sometimes incompletely.
+No manager successfully flagged all known breached passwords.
+The study concludes that such inconsistencies may give users a false sense of security.

+2024 Leakage via Injection Attacks

+A 2024 study by Fábrega et al. demonstrated that many popular password managers are vulnerable to injection attacks.
+Keeper was affected due to its handling of application-wide security metrics, allowing an attacker to inject crafted shared entries and observe externally logged data (such as duplicate-password counts) to determine whether their injected values matched passwords stored in a victim’s vault.

 2025 DOM-based Extension Clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including Keeper) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
 According to Tóth, Keeper version 17.2.0 (May 26, 2025) addressed the issue.